huohuoren4/docs/python/flask/user_guide/app_context.md

 To solve this, set up an application context with app.app_context().
 ```

 If you see that error while configuring your application, such as when initializing an extension, you can push a context manually since you have direct access to the `app`.
-Use [app_context()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.app_context) in a `with` block, and everything that runs in the block will have access to [current_app](https://flask.palletsprojects.com/en/2.3.x/api/#flask.current_app).
+Use `app_context()` in a `with` block, and everything that runs in the block will have access to `current_app`.

 ```python
 def create_app():